oscarzhuqh/toastmasters-eval-app/knowledge/pathways/dynamic_leadership.md

 - **Purpose**: The purpose of this project is for the member to identify his or her primary leadership style or styles.
 The purpose of this speech is for the member to share some aspect of his or her primary leadership style or discuss leadership styles in general.
 - **Speech length**: 5–7 minutes

+## Level 3
+**Level focus:**: Toastmasters Level 3 focuses on deepening specific path skills, moving beyond foundational speeches to tackle more complex projects like persuasive speaking, storytelling, or negotiation, requiring one core project and at least two electives to build expertise in areas like leadership, communication, or innovation, while also serving as a mentor or fulfilling other meeting roles.
+The key is increasing knowledge and applying specialized skills relevant to your chosen path's focus, such as building a proposal, delivering social speeches, or developing leadership strategies.

+### Project: Negotiate the Best Outcome
+- **Type:** Required
+- **Purpose**: The purpose of this project is for the member to learn about different types of negotiation and the strategies that can be used when negotiating.
+The purpose of this speech is for the member to share some aspect of a past or future negotiation in his or her life.
+- **Speech length**: 5–7 minutes

+## Level 4
+**Level focus:**: Toastmasters Pathways Level 4 focuses on building specialized skills and applying learned techniques to real-world situations.
+At this stage, members move beyond foundational public speaking to develop more advanced, path-specific leadership and communication competencies, such as managing change, coaching, or advanced networking.

+### Project: Managing Change
+- **Type:** Required
+- **Purpose**: The purpose of this project is for the member to practice developing a change management plan.
+The purpose of this speech is for the member to share some aspect of a change management plan.
+- **Speech length**: 5–7 minutes

+## Level 5
+**Level focus:**: Toastmasters Pathways Level 5 focuses on Demonstrating Expertise, marking the final stage of a path where members apply accumulated skills to high-level leadership and communication projects.
+This level emphasizes mastery, requiring members to take on complex, real-world tasks, often involving long-term projects and providing strategic, expert-level feedback.

+### Project: Lead in Any Situation
+- **Type:** Required
+- **Purpose**: The purpose of this project is for the member to apply the skills needed to successfully lead in a volunteer or other organization.
+The purpose of this speech is for the member to share some aspect of his or her experience as a leader and/orthe impact of the 360° evaluation.
+- **Speech length**: 5–7 minutes

+### Project: Reflect on Your Path
+- **Type:** Required
+- **Purpose**: The purpose of this project is for the member to reflect on his or her growth during the completion of an entire path.
+The purpose of the speech is for the member to share some aspect of his or her growth during the completion of a path.
+- **Speech length**: 10–12 minutes